 Our competitiveness may be adversely affected if we are unable to protect our proprietary technologies.
-Other than our CD4 inhibitor, oral tolerance and Zinthionein program, we do not have composition of matter patents for TRIMESTA, EFFIRMA, CORRECTA, Solovax, oral TTM or their respective active ingredients estriol, flupirtine, clotrimazole and tetrathiomolybdate.
+Other than our CD4 inhibitor, oral dnaJP1 and Zinthionein program, we do not have composition of matter patents for TRIMESTA, EFFIRMA, Solovax, oral TTM or their respective active ingredients estriol, flupirtine, and tetrathiomolybdate.
 We also expect to rely on patent protection from an issued U.S. Patent for the use of oral TTM and related compounds to treat inflammatory and fibrotic diseases (U.S. Patent No 6,855,340).
 These patents have been exclusively licensed to us.
 We have also filed various pending patent applications which cover various formulations, packaging, distribution & monitoring methods for oral TTM.
 We rely on issued patent and pending patent applications for use of TRIMESTA to treat MS (issued U.S. Patent No. 6,936,599) and various other therapeutic indications which have been exclusively licensed to us.
-We have also exclusively licensed an issued patent for the treatment of fibromyalgia with EFFIRMA TM and have pending patent applications for our uses of CORRECTA.
+We have exclusively licensed issued U.S. Patent No. 5,773,570, 6,153,200, 6,946,132, 6,989,146, 7,094,597, 7,301,005, including foreign equivalents along with several patent applications which cover dnaJP1 and its uses, We have also exclusively licensed an issued patent for the treatment of fibromyalgia with EFFIRMA TM.

 Our Zinthionein product candidate is exclusively licensed from its inventors, David A. Newsome, M.D. and David Tate, Jr. Zinthionein is the subject of two issued U.S. patents, 7,164,035 and 6,586,611 and pending U.S. patent application ser. no. 11/621,380 which cover composition of matter claims.
 In our annual Form 10-KSB for the year ending December 31, 2007 filed March 31, 2008 (page 23), we described our receipt in March 2008 (and potential impact on claim 1 of our exclusively licensed issued U.S. patent 7,164,035) of an English translation of a Russian disclosure, Zegzhda et. al. Chemical Abstracts Vol. 85 Abstract No. 186052 (1976) that was cited by the U.S. patent examiner during our prosecution of the pending divisional U.S. patent application Ser.
 No. 11/621,390.
 In April 2008, we analyzed the zinc-cysteine complex described by Zegzhda and concluded that such complex describes an insoluble zinc salt and does not describe a non-zinc salt zinc monocyteine complex and therefore believe that such disclosure should not affect the validity of any of our issued U.S. patent claims relating our zinc-monocysteine composition-of-matter claims.
 We have filed a response and declaration describing the results of our analysis with the U.S. Patent and Trademark Office with respect to the Zegzhda reference with respect to U.S. patent application ser. no. 11/621,380.
+In an office action dated August 20, 2008, the U.S. patent examiner did not accept our arguments filed May 23, 2008 in connection with the Zegzhda reference under pending divisional application ser. no. 11/621,390, to which we intend to respond.
+Public copies of relevant and future communications can be obtained using the electronic PAIR system of the U.S. Patent and Trademark Office.